(See also Overview of Decreased Erythropoiesis.)

 Severe and prolonged iron deficiency also may cause dysfunction of iron-containing cellular enzymes.

-Because iron is poorly absorbed, dietary iron barely meets the daily requirement for most people.
-Even so, people who eat a typical Western diet are unlikely to become iron deficient solely as a result of dietary deficiency.
-However, even modest losses, increased requirements, or decreased intake readily causes iron deficiency.
+Because nonheme iron is poorly absorbed, dietary iron barely meets the daily requirement for most people.
+Even so, men who eat a typical Western diet are unlikely to become iron deficient solely as a result of dietary deficiency.
+However, even modest losses, increased requirements, iatrogenic phlebotomy, or decreased caloric intake can contribute to iron deficiency.

-Blood loss is almost always the cause.
-In men and postmenopausal women, the most frequent cause is chronic occult bleeding, usually from the GI tract (eg, from peptic ulcer disease, malignancy, hemorrhoids).
+Blood loss is the major cause of iron deficiency.
+In men and postmenopausal women, the most frequent cause is chronic occult bleeding, usually from the gastrointestinal tract (eg, due to peptic ulcer disease, malignancy, hemorrhoids, or vascular ectasias).
 In premenopausal women, cumulative menstrual blood loss (mean, 0.5 mg iron/day) is a common cause.
 Intestinal bleeding due to hookworm infection is a common cause in developing countries.
-Less common causes include recurrent pulmonary hemorrhage (see Diffuse Alveolar Hemorrhage) and chronic intravascular hemolysis when the amount of iron released during hemolysis exceeds the haptoglobin-binding capacity.
+Less common causes include urinary blood loss, recurrent pulmonary hemorrhage (see Diffuse Alveolar Hemorrhage) and chronic intravascular or traumatic (exercise-induced) hemolysis when the amount of iron released during hemolysis exceeds the plasma haptoglobin-binding capacity.

 In addition to the usual manifestations of anemia, some uncommon symptoms occur in severe iron deficiency.
 Patients may have pica, an abnormal craving to eat substances (eg, ice, dirt, paint).
 Other symptoms of severe deficiency include glossitis, cheilosis, and concave nails (koilonychia).

 Iron deficiency anemia is suspected in patients with chronic blood loss or microcytic anemia, particularly if pica is present.
-In such patients, CBC, serum iron and iron-binding capacity, and serum ferritin and reticulocyte count are obtained.
+In such patients, a CBC, serum iron and iron-binding capacity, and serum ferritin and reticulocyte count are obtained (see table Typical Serum Values for Iron, Iron-Binding Capacity, Ferritin, and Transferrin Saturation).

-Iron and iron-binding capacity (or transferrin) are measured because their relationship is important.
-Various tests exist; the range of normal values relates to the test used.
-In general, normal serum iron is 75 to 150 μg/dL (13 to 27 μmol/L) for men and 60 to 140 μg/dL (11 to 25 μmol/L) for women; total iron-binding capacity is 250 to 450 μg/dL (45 to 81 μmol/L).
+Iron and iron-binding capacity (and transferrin saturation) are measured because their relationship is important.
+Various tests exist; the range of normal values relates to the test used and varies from laboratory to laboratory.
+In general, normal serum iron is 75 to 150 mcg/dL (13 to 27 micromol/L) for men and 60 to 140 mcg/dL (11 to 25 micromol/L) for women; total iron-binding capacity is 250 to 450 mcg/dL (45 to 81 micromol/L) and transferrin saturation is 20 to 50%.
 Serum iron level is low in iron deficiency and in many chronic diseases and is elevated in hemolytic disorders and in iron-overload syndromes.
 The iron-binding capacity increases in iron deficiency, while the transferrin saturation decreases.

 Serum ferritin levels closely correlate with total body iron stores.
-The range of normal in most laboratories is 30 to 300 ng/mL, and the mean is 88 ng/mL in men and 49 ng/mL in women.
-Low levels (<12 ng/mL) are specific for iron deficiency.
-However, ferritin is an acute-phase reactant, and levels increase in inflammatory and infectious disorders (eg, hepatitis), and neoplastic disorders (especially acute leukemia, Hodgkin lymphoma, and GI tract tumors).
+The range of normal in most laboratories is 30 to 300 ng/mL (67.4 to 674.1 pmol/L), and the mean is 88 ng/mL (197.7 pmol/L) in men and 49 ng/mL (110.1 pmol/L) in women.
+Low levels (< 12 ng/mL (27 pmol/L)) are specific for iron deficiency.
+However, ferritin is an acute-phase reactant, and levels increase in inflammatory and infectious disorders (eg, hepatitis), and neoplastic disorders (especially acute leukemia, Hodgkin lymphoma, and gastrointestinal tract tumors).
 In these settings, a serum ferritin up to 100 ng/mL remains compatible with iron deficiency.

 The reticulocyte count is low in iron deficiency.
 The peripheral smear generally reveals hypochromic red cells with significant anisopoikilocytosis, which is reflected in a high red cell distribution width (RDW).